-With this in mind, ACE are hosting a number of free events.
-Open to anyone working for an ACE or EIC member, the webinar and two practical workshops will not only help your organisation develop an effective approach to mental health and wellbeing, but ensure you are taking the time to care for yourself.
+Covid has highlighted the need to support people through testing and challenging times and the free events, which are open to anyone working for an ACE or EIC member, are designed to not only help organisations develop an effective approach to mental health and wellbeing, but ensure staff are taking the time to care for themselves.

-On Wednesday 6 October, ACE North West is hosting an insightful and practical session on how we can build awareness, look after our people and encourage conversations around mental health and wellbeing.
-Hear from Liggy Webb, an award winning and bestselling author, Jake Young, research associate at the CIPD, and Martin Lockham of Mates in Mind, a construction-based charity.
+On Wednesday 6 October, ACE North West is hosting a practical session on how to build awareness, look after people and encourage conversations around mental health and wellbeing.
+Hear from Liggy Webb, an award-winning and bestselling author, Jake Young, research associate at the CIPD and Martin Lockham of Mates in Mind, a construction-based charity.

-ACE has teamed up with training and development specialists Accelerator to provide not one, but two workshops.
-These practical sessions on building resilience (Monday 11 October) and stress on Wednesday 3 November, provide attendees with the tangible advice and support for their own wellbeing, as well as increasing wellbeing across their own organisations.
+ACE has teamed up with training and development specialists Accelerator to provide two workshops.
+These practical sessions on building resilience on Monday 11 October and stress on Wednesday 3 November, will provide attendees with the tangible advice and support for their own wellbeing, as well as increasing wellbeing across their own organisations.

-Thanks to ACE's partnership with Accelerator, these workshop sessions are totally free – offering a saving of more than £500 per person, per session – and are open to anyone working for an ACE or EIC member.
-Book early to avoid disappointment.
+Thanks to ACE's partnership with Accelerator, the workshop sessions are totally free – offering a saving of more than £500 per person, per session – and are open to anyone working for an ACE or EIC member.
+Early booking is advised to avoid disappointment.